by Laura Carroll & Marcia Drut-Davis

 Making International Childfree Day special is a step.
 Whether it be inviting people to a restaurant, telling friends and family you are childfree, writing a Letter to the Editor, or taking a moment to feel the pride you have in being a non-parent, we encourage you to do something in honor of this Day.

 What is something we crones would love for you to do?
-Nominate someone you know to be considered for the Childfree Man or Woman of the Year!
+Nominate someone you know to be considered for a childfree award given each year on International Childfree Day!

 This award is about how childfree people live their lives by example, and what they have done for themselves, their family, community, and/or our world.
 Don’t be shy – you can even nominate yourself!
 Deadline for nominations is July 22nd!